stephenballot/me/README.md

 I struggle to focus on work if something at home is not going well.

-People who treat others unfairly are a trigger for me.
-Unfairness in general drives me nuts.
+I believe the way I behave influences the Culture of our company.
+I take this seriously.
+I hope you will too... not only in how you behave, but also by challenging me if you feel I am not living up to the expectations we agreed upon.

 **Some thoughts on OLX**

-It is going to take at least Quarter to figure out **OLX**.
-DON'T be demotivated by the size and complexity: people are generally very friendly.
+It is going to take a Quarter to figure out **OLX**

 A huge part of being successful at this company is being curious... figure out who does similar things / topics than you and befriend them.

-Use slack, email, workplace, social engineering, whatever it takes
+Furthermore, I really believe this company rewards Entrepreneurial thinking.
+If you have an idea, and truly believe in it: find likeminded individuals, convince your manager, convince a colleague in another office, but be relentless in pursuing something if you truly believe in it.

 ----